Employers: Everything You Need to Know about Vaccinations

 There is no prohibition on compensating vaccinated employees as part of “encouraging” vaccination in the workplace and a “COVID-free” work environment.
 However, in our opinion, it is doubtful that vaccination incentives have long-term value on the organizational level.

-Under Exceptional Circumstances, Employees Who Refuse to be Vaccinated May be Furloughed or Put on Mandatory Paid Leave
+Under Exceptional Circumstances, Employees Who Refuse to Be Vaccinated May Be Furloughed or Put on Mandatory Paid Leave

 At present, there is no law that allows for sanctions for an individual that chooses not to be vaccinated.
-Every individual possesses autonomy over their person and the freedom to choose to be vaccinated or not.
+Every individual possesses autonomy over his or her person and the freedom to choose to be vaccinated or not.
 Therefore, in general, an employee who refuses vaccination (for whatever reason) may not be terminated.
 Recently, there has been discussion regarding memoranda of law concerning a vaccination mandate for certain employees.
 We estimate that, at the end of the day, legislation will cover employees who provide services to certain populations (at-risk populations, students, etc.), as well as employees who administer services to the wider public in significant numbers.
 In the meantime, it is our opinion that certain types of employers (for example, nursing homes or employers who handle at-risk populations) may consider furloughing employees who refuse vaccination or putting them on mandatory paid leave.

 Employers May Suggest that Employees Present a Negative COVID Test as a Condition for Entering the Workplace